c0achmcguirk/docs/docs/core/packages.md

 The .NET Standard Library metapackage:

 - [NETStandard.Library](https://www.nuget.org/packages/NETStandard.Library) - Describes the libraries that are part of the ".NET Standard Library".
 Applies to all .NET implementations (for example, .NET Framework, .NET Core and Mono) that support the .NET Standard Library.
-Establishes the 'netstandard' framework.
+Establishes the `.NETStandard` framework.

 These are the key .NET Core metapackages: